albel727/awesomewm_gnome_menu/README.md

 * This library doesn't honor the `OnlyShowIn`/`NotShowIn` Desktop Entry directives.
   I.e. you might see menu items, that only make sense in KDE, for example.
-  The proper behavior can be implemented, but I deem the effort not worth the result at this moment.
+  The proper behavior can be implemented, but I deem it not worth the effort at this moment.
 * The `gnome-menus` library has a bug with parsing of the `applications.menu` file, when it is a symlink to a differently named file.
-  E.g. if `/etc/xdg/menus/applications.menu` is actually a symlink to a `kf5-applications.menu` file, then it will, in violation of the specification, ignore menu files in `/etc/xdg/menus/applications-merged` directory, and look in the `kf5-applications-merged` directory instead.
+  E.g. if `/etc/xdg/menus/applications.menu` is actually a symlink to a `kf5-applications.menu` file, then it will, in violation of the specification, ignore menu files in `/etc/xdg/menus/applications-merged` directory, and look in the `kf5-applications-merged` directory instead, which likely doesn't even exist.
   The workaround is to symlink the `applications-merged` directory to the expected name.
+* For the library to work there has to be an `applications.menu` XDG Menu file installed.
+  In practice, I've always had enough installed programs that depended on KDE/Gnome libraries, which pulled in a menu file or two as a dependency, so it never was a problem for me.
+  If that turns out to be not the case for you, you can always take [one from KDE], for example.

 # License